The Color panel displays the color component values for the selected color. The set of color components will vary for different color modes.

-The current color selected in the Color panel is displayed on a large corner square.
-Left-clicking on the square opens the standard Select Color dialog box.
-Right-clicking on the square opens a menu of available color modes: Grayscale, RGB, Lab, and CMYK.
+The current color is displayed in a large color square.
+Double-clicking on the square with the left mouse button brings up the Select Color dialog box.
+Right-clicking opens a menu of available color modes: Grayscale, RGB, Lab, and CMYK.

 By moving sliders or entering numerical values into the fields, one can change the individual color values of the selected color.
 At the bottom of the panel is a small spectral bar; bringing the cursor over this will cause it to take the form of an eyedropper.
 To choose a color, click with the eyedropper within the bar.